braintree/popup-bridge-ios/README.md

 -------

 To run the example app, clone the repo, open `PopupBridge.xcworkspace` and run the `PopupBridge-Example` app target.

-This repo also has an [example Node.js web app](popup-bridge-site) to help demonstrate PopupBridge.
-Read the [popup-bridge-site README](popup-bridge-site/README.md) to learn how to run the app in your local dev environment.

 Quick Start
 -----------